 Turn on (start up) your Mac

-- On Mac desktop computers, the power button is a circular button on the front or back of the computer.
+1. On earlier Mac Pro models, the power button is a circular button on the front of the computer, above the headphone jack.

 Turn off (shut down) your Mac

 The best way to shut down your Mac is to choose Shut Down from the Apple () menu.

 Just as your Mac follows a startup process after it turns on, it follows a shutdown process before it turns off.
 That process includes automatically quitting all open apps and logging out of your macOS user account.